 Navient actively engages in the democratic process and plays an active role in forming policy to support the success of our customers, employees, and shareholders.
 We are committed to fulfilling our role as an active corporate citizen with integrity and transparency.

 The company's Government Relations Department, under the direction of the senior vice president for government relations and public policy, is responsible for government relations policies and activities and manages all political activities conducted by or on behalf of Navient.
-The department reports annually to the Board of Directors Nominations and Governance Committee Committee on major lobbying priorities and its principles.
-The department also provides the committee with a report on all of its political contributions.
+The department reports annually to the Board of Directors’ Nominations and Governance Committee on political contribution matters and major lobbying priorities.
 Additionally, as required by its charter, the Nominations and Governance Committee is composed entirely of independent directors and receives periodic reports on political expenditures, payments made to trade associations, and contributions made to other tax-exempt political organizations, as well as contributions by the company's Political Action Committee.
-The company maintains compliance processes structured to ensure that Navient and its employees conduct all its activities in accordance with our Code of Business Conduct and with all relevant laws governing political contributions and lobbying activities.
+The company maintains compliance processes intended to ensure that Navient and its employees conduct all its activities in accordance with our Code of Business Conduct and with all relevant laws governing political contributions and lobbying activities.

 State and Federal Engagement

 Policy proposals, legislation, and regulation can have an impact on our customers, employees, and shareholders.
-Federal, state, and local policy changes can significantly affect our operations, revenues, and costs, and the information and options we provide our customers.
+Federal, state, and local policy changes can significantly affect our operations, revenues, and costs.
 Because of this impact, we have a responsibility to engage with policymakers to educate, provide fact-based information, and to advance the success of our company and our stakeholders.

-Meaningful engagement requires Navient to participate in the legislative process and to support candidates through prudent political contributions.
+Meaningful engagement requires Navient to participate in the legislative process.
 The staff of Navient's Government Relations Department is registered to lobby and actively lobbies on issues that affect our business.
 Only members of the Government Relations Department are authorized to direct lobbying activities on behalf of Navient.
 Navient policy requires these professionals to work with counsel to assure that they conduct their activities in compliance with applicable laws, rules, and regulations as well as maintain the highest standards of professional integrity.

 We disclose publicly all federal lobbying topics and expenditures on a quarterly basis, in accordance with the Lobbying Disclosure Act.
 Navient's quarterly filings are available at http://soprweb.senate.gov/index.cfm?event=selectfields.

-Navient's discloses all federal lobbying expenditures, including fees paid to outside consultants.
-In 2016, Navient engaged the services of Empire Consulting Group, The Kutler Group, Mercury Public Affairs, Nixon Peabody LLP, and Van Scoyoc Associates, which also file disclosures on their fees and activities on behalf of Navient.1 For the first half of calendar year 2016, Navient spent $1.15 million on federal lobbying expenditures, including fees paid to outside consultants.
+Navient's disclosures provide all federal lobbying expenditures, including fees paid to outside consultants.
+In 2016, Navient engaged the services of Empire Consulting Group, The Kutler Group, Mercury Public Affairs, Nixon Peabody LLP, and Van Scoyoc Associates, who also file disclosures on their fees and activities on behalf of Navient.
+For the second half of calendar year 2016, Navient spent $920,000 on federal lobbying expenditures, including fees paid to outside consultants.
+Total expenditures for all of 2016 were $2.1 million, a decline of 24 percent over two years and 45 percent since 2010.
 The chart below compares this year's lobbying expenditures to previous years.

 - Better tools and information to help students and their families make informed borrowing decisions and help them successfully realize a return on their higher education investment